jtgrassel/DHS_Image_Generation/README.md

 1. MPEG7 folder (Default: "MPEG7/") - This folder should contain all the MPEG7 images in their original downloaded format.
 The dataset can be dowloaded from the following link: http://www.timeseriesclassification.com/description.php?Dataset=ShapesAll

-2. JSON input folder (Default: "Input_JSON/") - This will be the folder that contains the JSON files containing the parameters for all the images you wish to generate.
+2. JSON input folder (Default: "Input_JSON/") - This will be the folder that contains the JSON files with the parameters for all the images you wish to generate.
 The JSON files will be further explained in the next section.

 3. Image/Metadata output folder - (Default: "Output_Images/") This will be the folder that the generated images along the the generated metatdata will be output to.